 - The baby’s hand got caught in the car door, and I rushed to the emergency room, thinking it was crushed.
 Amazingly, it was only a bad bruise.

 - The battery died and the car wouldn’t start in the middle of a Halloween Trunk-or-Treat parking lot.
 Someone poured Coke on it to get rid of the corrosion.
 FYI, you are NOT supposed to do that!
-(Someone else gave me a jump.)
+(Someone else gave me a jump with jumper cables.)

 - The car radio started turning on and off.
 By itself.
 And we were in Spain, so all the stations were in Spanish.
 It turned out to be a battery connection problem, which I learned from the THIRD person who looked at it.
 So I had a seemingly possessed Spanish radio for a few weeks!